If Your Salvation Depends Upon You - You Are Doomed.

 Justice, the Bedrock of the Believer

-As per the picture to the right, most of us have heard it preached and taught in our assemblies that the mercy of God outweighs the justice of God.
+As per the picture above, most of us have heard it preached and taught in our assemblies that the mercy of God outweighs the justice of God.
 Nothing could be further from the Truth.
 Per Psalms 89:14, justice, judgment, mercy and truth are the habitation of the Father's throne, as co-equals.
 The word justice is the Old Testament word tsedeq6664 - decisions of the Judge are to be made according to the truth and without partiality.
 The New Testament word used is just dikalos1342 - pertaining to right, that which is just, which is expected by the One who sets the rules and regulations whereby man must live.
 Our God is as perfectly just as He is merciful.
 How is this the foundation for the security of the believer you ask?

 - All sin earns the wages of eternal death, a payment for which every sinner is held personally responsible.
 Mercy did not excuse the sinner, for the payment was an absolute requirement that had to be paid.